 - United Way of Yavapai County

-The Prescott Area Women's Shelter was first opened in December 2007 as a winter shelter, and was located in the basement of the Hillside Church of God.
-Within four months of opening, the shelter provided services to 39 women and 7 children and over 20 faith-based and civic organizations provided 238 meals for our guests.
-At that time the shelter was staffed by 66 dedicated volunteers who covered every position necessary at the shelter.
-Despite it's modest accommodations, the shelter volunteers were able to help guests find places to stay, and to apply for jobs and government subsidies.
+The Prescott Area Women's Shelter was first opened in December 2007 as a winter shelter and was located in the basement of the Hillside Church of God.
+Despite its modest accommodations, the shelter volunteers were able to help guests find places to stay and to apply for jobs and government subsidies.
 In March of 2008, the last month the winter shelter would be open, it became clear that the community needed a year-round shelter to accommodate the many homeless women and children in Yavapai and surrounding counties.

 In April 2008, Youth Count took over as fiscal agent while the Prescott Area Women's Shelter moved into our current facility on 336 North Rush Street.
 Since July 2008, the shelter Board of Directors has been meeting monthly to continue to improve the shelter.
 The Prescott Area Women's Shelter is now named Prescott Area Shelter Services (PASS), a registered 501c3 organization.